qualisys/Real-Time-Protocol-Documentation/index.md

 1.1.

-If the client will request streaming data over TCP/IP (default) or polled data, make sure to disable **Nagle&rsquo;s algorithm** for the TCP/IP port.
-See 3.2.1.
+If the client will request streaming data over TCP/IP (default) or polled data, make sure to disable **Nagle's algorithm** for the TCP/IP port.
+See [Disabling Nagle's algorithm](#disabling-nagle-39-s-algorithm).

-#### Disabling Nagle&rsquo;s algorithm
+#### Disabling Nagle's algorithm

-The TCP protocol by default uses a performance improvement called Nagle&rsquo;s algorithm that reduces the bandwidth used by the TCP connection.
+The TCP protocol by default uses a performance improvement called Nagle's algorithm that reduces the bandwidth used by the TCP connection.
 In the case of a real-time server that sends small amounts of data in each frame, this algorithm should be turned off.
 Otherwise the server (and client) will wait to fill a full TCP packet, or until the previous packet has been acknowledged by the receiver, before sending it to the client (or the server).

-On the Windows platform, Nagle&rsquo;s algorithm can be turned off by enabling the **TCP_NODELAY** option for the TCP/IP port.
+On the Windows platform, Nagle's algorithm can be turned off by enabling the **TCP_NODELAY** option for the TCP/IP port.

-If you use UDP/IP streaming only (via the `StreamFrames` command), it is *not* necessary to turn off Nagle&rsquo;s algorithm for the TCP/IP port, since a little higher latency can be accepted in the parts of the protocol that do not stream data in real-time.
+If you use UDP/IP streaming only (via the `StreamFrames` command), it is *not* necessary to turn off Nagle's algorithm for the TCP/IP port, since a little higher latency can be accepted in the parts of the protocol that do not stream data in real-time.
 The UDP streaming protocol has no such bandwidth optimization and is designed for low latency-applications.